Peter White (Royal Navy officer): Naval career

 Educated at Dover College, White joined the Royal Navy as a cadet in 1937 and was then deployed to the China Station.
 He served in World War II seeing action off Norway and at the Dunkirk evacuation.
 He was mentioned in despatches for his role in maintaining the operations plot during the Battle of North Cape in 1943 and became the link person between the Commander-in-Chief, Home Fleet and the signals intelligence centre at Bletchley Park.
 Later in the War he served in the Far East and was present at the Japanese surrender ceremony in September 1945.

 After the War he served as Secretary to Admiral Sir Michael Denny and in 1967 he became Principal staff officer to the Chief of the Defence Staff.
 Promoted to rear admiral, he was appointed Director-General of Fleet Services in 1969 and Port Admiral at Rosyth in 1972 and, following his promotion to vice admiral, he went on to be Chief of Fleet Support in 1974.
-He was promoted to full Admiral in 1976 and retired in 1977.
+He was promoted to full Admiral on 28 June 1976, and retired in July 1977.

 In retirement he became an associate director at the Industrial Society.

 He was appointed a Knight Grand Cross of the Order of the British Empire in 1977.